viserionwick/artaist/README.md

    # or
    pnpm dev
    ```

-7. **Open the Application:** Once the server is running, open your web browser and go to: [http://localhost:3000](http://localhost:3000)
+6. **Open the Application:**

+   Once the server is running, open your web browser and go to: [http://localhost:3000](http://localhost:3000)

+---

-## 📝 NOTES
+## Notes

-- **Ad Blockers:** If you are using ad blockers it might cause for the API calls to mulfunction.
+- **Ad Blockers:** If you are using ad blockers it might cause for the API calls to malfunction.
 Turn it off for the time being.
 - **Vercel.com**, the hosting service for this project, imposes a maximum execution time of **60 seconds** for Serverless Functions.
 If a request exceeds this time limit, it may not complete or be processed successfully.
 - The **Artaist** API does not return the `style` string associated with the request.
 However, I have ensured that the style is displayed by referencing the original request.
 - **Form UI Issue:** When a prompt set is deleted, any warning associated with the deleted prompt may be inherited by newly added prompts if they occupy the same index.
 This issue is likely due to **Radix-UI** not revalidating the form after the deletion.
-- The process of changing the stack from **ViteJS** to **NextJS** required significant time and effort, which delayed the project’s completion.
+- The process of changing the stack from **ViteJS** to **NextJS** required significant time and effort, which delayed the project's completion.
 If not for this change, the project could have been delivered a day earlier.